rmcharchian/100-days-of-code/log.md

 **Today's Progress**: Somedays we have to be a little lose in our defination of progress.
 Today, progress was figuring out which Git command I was missing to clone something that SHOULD have been easy to clone.
 From this day forward, I will never forget the importance of "git remote rename origin upstream".

 **Thoughts:** I should just spend one whole day playing with Git.
 Sigh.

+### Day 12: April 14, 2018

+**Today's Progress**: Not as much progess as I had hoped for.
+Started the Frontend Masters SQL Fundamentals course, but can't get it to run on local host.
+Feeling very frustrated, but put question out on Slack to see if anyone else has had this issue.

+**Thoughts:** Today I have imposter syndrome.
+It is what it is.